flybywiresim/aircraft/docs/README.md

 ├───.github                                                         <GitHub configuration and workflow files>
 │   ├───ISSUE_TEMPLATE                                              <templates for issues and pull requests>
 │   └───workflows                                                   <GitHub Actions workflow definitions>
+|   └───CHANGELOG.md                                                <changelog for the repository to be updated by PRs>
 ├───docs                                                            <general documentation for the repository>
 ├───fbw-a32nx                                                       <A32NX aircraft project files>
 │   ├───docs                                                        <A32NX project-specific documentation>